hovel/pybbm/docs/updates.rst

 0.6 -> 0.7
 ----------

-If you use custom BODY_CLEANER in your settings, rename this setting to PYBB_BODY_VALIDATOR
+If you use custom BODY_CLEANER in your settings, rename this setting to :ref:`PYBB_BODY_VALIDATOR`

 0.5 -> 0.6
 ----------